+Background

-Background: prescription opioid use is on the rise.
-There has been an increasing recognition that chronic opioid consumption can result in esophageal motility disorders, and this association has been named opioid-induced esophageal dysfunction
+Prescription opioids usage is on the rise.
+There has been an increasing recognition that chronic opioid consumption can result in esophageal motility disorders and this association has been named opioid-induced esophageal dysfunction (OIED).

-(OIED).
+Aims

-Aims: to analyze the prevalence of chronic opioid consumption in patients referred for esophageal motility testing in a European center; to describe the clinical characteristics and the association of opioid consumption with esophageal motility disorders.
+Analyze the prevalence of chronic opioid consumption in patients referred for esophageal motility testing in a European center and to describe the clinical characteristics and the association of opioid consumption in esophageal motility disorders.

+Methods

-Methods: a retrospective, descriptive study in patients who had undergone an HRM in a single center.
-The clinical history in the electronic medical records was reviewed.
+Retrospective descriptive study in patients who had HRM performed in a single center.
+The clinical history in the electronic medical reports was reviewed.